igorskh/igorskh/README.md

 ## About me
 I am a full-stack web and mobile developer.
 Former mobile communications researcher, at the moment doing software development in healthcare research.

-I am a language enthusiast, mobile photographer, love to listen and to play music.
+I am a language enthusiast, wildlife and nature photographer, love to listen and to play music.

 ## Follow me